Draygom/Server/README.md

 # Server

-A server for testing projects
+A small backend server(CRUD)/Rest API for testing projects made in nodejs.